DLR-RM/RAFCON/source/rafcon/documentation/raw/rafcon.mvc.mygaphas.rst

 Each port (income, outcome, data ports) are represented as a view element.

-.. automodule:: rafcon.mvc.mygaphas.items.ports
+.. automodule:: rafcon.gui.mygaphas.items.ports

 StateView and NameView
 ^^^^^^^^^^^^^^^^^^^^^^

-Each :py:class:`rafcon.mvc.mygaphas.items.state.StateView` holds a child item :py:class:`rafcon.mvc.mygaphas.items.state.NameView`, as the name of a state can be resized and repositioned.
+Each :py:class:`rafcon.gui.mygaphas.items.state.StateView` holds a child item :py:class:`rafcon.gui.mygaphas.items.state.NameView`, as the name of a state can be resized and repositioned.

-.. automodule:: rafcon.mvc.mygaphas.items.state
+.. automodule:: rafcon.gui.mygaphas.items.state